Freezing of a lake example

 )

-Flux is positive (cooling by fluxing heat up away from upper surface) when Tₐ < Tᵤ:
+The flux is positive (cooling by fluxing heat upward away from the upper surface) when the atmosphere temperature is less than the surface temperature:

-@inline function sensible_heat_flux(i, j, grid, Tᵤ, clock, fields, parameters)
+@inline function sensible_heat_flux(i, j, grid, Tᵤ, clock, fields, atmosphere)

 end